Raspberry Pi Pico Interrupts Tutorial- Examples in MicroPython

 Prerequisites For This Tutorial

-• A Raspberry Pi Pico or Pico W.
+• A Raspberry Pi Pico development board

-• Push button(such as a momentary tactile switch).
+• Push button(such as a momentary tactile switch)

-• Connecting wires and breadboard.
+• Connecting wires and breadboard

 Your Raspberry Pi Pico needs to be preloaded with a MicroPython UF2 file to program it in MicroPython.
 You can read our getting started guide for Raspberry Pi Pico where we show all the steps required to start programming Raspberry Pi Pico in MicroPython.